sergiovenicius/blog/README.md

 # improvements
 - search and pagination
 - load tests
-- when rejecting a post, it's being required to post a comment
+- when rejecting a post, it's being required to post a comment along with
 - other features in the UI to interact with the api
+- exception specific classes

 # total hours worked
 20h